jangerhard/TwilioEducation/README.md

+UPDATE - December 12th, 2016:
+Funds are back!
+The service can now be used!

 UPDATE - October 29th, 2016:
 There are no more funds on the phonenumber, so the service is not currently running.